75 Things To Do In Sweet Grass County

 65. Adventure through the scenic Boulder Valley located South of Big Timber.

 a.
-Gaze at a spectacular waterfall at Natural Bridge State Park and admire the strength and power of nature.
+Gaze at a spectacular waterfall at Natural Bridge Falls Picnic Area and admire the strength and power of nature.

 b.
 Tilt your head towards The Lions Head, a rock outcropping that can be seen on the way to Box Canyon.